Montessori Schools Archives

 Looking for a more child-centered education for your kids?
-See if a Montessori education is right for your little ones with our listing of expat-friendly Montessori schools in Germany:
+See if a Montessori education is right for your little ones with our listing of expat-friendly Montessori schools in Spain:

-The Taunus International Montessori School is an international kindergarten and pre-school center in Oberursel, near Frankfurt.
-Their compassionate team of childcare professionals offers pedagogical care and education for children from 1 to 6 years.
-Give your child the best start in life with Taunus International Montessori School.
+The English Montessori School is an international school located in Madrid.
+The school combines the English national curriculum with the pedagogical approach of the Montessori system.
+Students from 3 to 18 study in a welcoming, encouraging learning environment at the English Montessori School.

+Montessori School Madrid is a network of international schools with four locations across the city.
+They combine the best aspects of the British educational system with the philosophy of Montessori.
+If you’re looking for a well-rounded education in Madrid, consider the city’s Montessori Schools.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing